tewhatuora/api-standards/docs/api-publishing/08-ComplianceTesting.md

 - Tests should reflect real life scenarios including edge cases (e.g. long names of patients) and data quality issues (e.g. non-compliant historical data or missing information.

-- Automate testing where it can
+- Provide a mechanism to automate testing where possible

 - Tests can be extended with additional tests with incremental development